 According to Microsoft, "ASP.NET is a technology for building powerful, dynamic Web applications and is part of the .NET Framework".
-Infact Asp.Net is a programming framework used to develop web applications and web services.
-Basically it is next version of asp.
-It provides the easy way to build, deploy & run web application on any browser.
+In fact, ASP.NET is a programming framework used to develop web applications and web services.
+Basically, it is the next version of ASP.
+It provides the easy way to build, deploy & run the web application on any browser.

 Benefits of Asp.Net